 Andrew himself may soon face homelessness.
 The church funds his salary through operating the building as a community center.
 But COVID-19 put a stop to that.
 “This month, our big rental went away,” he says.
 “That covered my salary.
 I still don’t know if they can cover my salary, but we don’t want to see the showers go away.”
 The only other place with public showers is the YMCA on the other side of Hollywood, but more people shower at the Adventist church, he says.
 Last year his neighbor, a woman in the film industry, became homeless when she lost her job and was evicted from her apartment.
 “Now I am in the same position,” he says.
-But Andrew is positive.
-“I’ve seen God provide.
-I know that He has something in store.”
+But Andrew is optimistic—he’s seen the community come through tough times before.

 Meanwhile, the work continues.
 “We started with 140 a week,” Andrew says.
 “One week almost 200 people came through.”
 Last month, The Shower of Hope provided 775 showers for its guests.
 “We are only limited by capacity,” he says.
 Limited by capacity, but certainly not by love.
-“People think of Hollywood as being godless,” says Andrew, “but Hollywood has more churches than other places in the city.”
 And that’s better than getting a star on the Walk of Fame.